-French, German, Spanish: 18 credits at the intermediate level or higher

-Greek, Italian, Latin: 18 credits at the elementary level or higher

-Portuguese: 15 credits consisting of PORT 110, PORT 210, and two advanced Portuguese courses
+French, German, Greek, Italian, Latin and Spanish: 18 credits at the elementary level or above.
+Placement in a previously studied language will be determined by placement testing in the Language Learning Center.
+Portuguese: 15 credits consisting of PORT 110, PORT 210, and two advanced Portuguese courses.

-Minors in Japanese and Russian are sometimes possible, depending upon the availability of courses in these languages.
-They consist of 18 credits at the elementary level or higher.
+Minors in Japanese and Russian are sometimes possible, depending upon the availability of courses in these languages or through study abroad.
+Japanese: 18 credits at the elementary level or higher.
+Russian: 16 credits consisting of RUSS 110, RUSS 210 and 6 additional credits.